boost/consyncful/README.md

 end
 ```

-## Why do I have to use MongoDB?
+### Why MongoDB?

-Consyncful currently only supports Mongoid ODM because models have dynamic schemas.
-And that's all we've had a chance to work out so far.
-The same pattern might be able to be extended to work with ActiveRecord, but having to migrate the local database as well as your contentful content type's seems tedious.
+Consyncful currently only supports the Mongoid ODM because models require dynamic schemas.
+Extending support to ActiveRecord could be possible in the future, but it would also require maintaining database migrations alongside Contentful content type changes—which adds complexity we wanted to avoid.

 ## Development